liangsongtaohit/reedsolomon/README.md

 It released by  [Klauspost ReedSolomon](https://github.com/klauspost/reedsolomon), with some optimizations/changes:

-1. Only support AVX2.
-I think SSSE3 maybe out of date
+1. Support AVX2 and SSSE3
 2. Use Cauchy matrix as generator matrix, we can use it directly.Vandermonde matrix need some operation for preserving the property that any square subset of rows is invertible(and I think there is a way to optimize inverse matrix's performance, I need some time to make it)
 3. There are a tool(tools/gentables.go) for generator Primitive Polynomial and it's log table, exp table, multiply table,